Leicester City: From champions to the Championship in seven years? Rob Dorsett assesses the Foxes' demise

 The talk in 2016 was of making such celebrations a more regular occurrence.
 Plans were quickly put in place to capitalise on the new commercial opportunities, to try to break the 'Big Six' monopoly.

 It heralded the most successful period in the club's 139-year history.
-But now, with three games of the 2023 season to go, Leicester are a shadow of the club they so recently were, and they're odds-on with the bookmakers to join Southampton in the final relegation places.
+But now, with two games of the 2023 season to go, Leicester are a shadow of the club they so recently were, and they are odds-on with the bookmakers to join Southampton in the final relegation places.

 Could it really be champions to Championship in the space of seven years?